Olsen chosen as a 2020 Angel in Adoption

 FOR IMMEDIATE RELEASE

-PHOENIX, Arizona, August 26, 2020 – The Congressional Coalition on Adoption Institute (CCAI) has chosen Darcy Olsen, Founder and CEO of Gen Justice, as a 2020 Angels in Adoption Honoree.
+PHOENIX, Arizona, August 26, 2020 – The Congressional Coalition on Adoption Institute (CCAI) has chosen Darcy Olsen, CEO of Gen Justice, as a 2020 Angels in Adoption Honoree.

 Honorees are awarded at CCAI’s annual Angels in Adoption Gala every fall in Washington, D.C.
 “The program celebrates individuals, families, and organizations from across the nation who have made an extraordinary contribution on behalf of children in need of families,” according to CCAI.
 For the past 21 years, CCAI has hosted the Angels in Adoption Program on Capitol Hill.